-COLLECTED WISDOM™ on Investment Policies
+COLLECTED WISDOM™ on Investment Policy Statements

 Though the law does not require a 401k plan adopt an investment policy statement, most experts agree that adopting one is a key and crucial first step in providing plan fiduciaries with a clear roadmap.
 Learn more from these resources.

 This archive contains not only the most current material on the topic, but also older items that are still relevant, provide background, perspective or are germane to the topic.